retorillo/live2d-utils/README.md

 - Horizontal mirroring copy from current active layer to other layers that has same mirror ID.
 - For example: select `leftSholder #mirror(sholder)` layer set, then load this script, all layer sets that has ID `mirror(sholder)` will be affected.

+## fillall.jsx

+- Same with `fill.jsx`, but this script can parse `# palette` layer set and instantiate accessable palette on memory, then, fill all its sibling layers and its children by using palette color.
+- Powerful tool to free you from boring work, but this operation requires huge computing time.
+Take a cofee.

 ## fill.jsx

 - Fill by current selected color by finding same `fill(id)` layers on entire document.